How to do the Gold Coast Hinterland

 There’s so many secret spots to take the whole family to in the Gold Coast Hinterland.
 You’ll find waterfalls and swimming holes perfect for all ages sprinkled throughout the region – some require a walk in, such as Purling Brook Falls or Twin Falls, while others are easier to access, such as the Cedar Creek Falls (near Mt Tamborine).
 There are picnic tables throughout so family excursions on the cheap are easy here.

 Warning: If you take your kids to Thunderbird Park first, be prepared that they may not ever want to leave, and we couldn’t blame them.
 The adventure list here isn’t just plentiful, it’s seriously epic, with Thunderegg Fossicking (where they can track down in a hidden valley one of the thousands of thundereggs filled with gleaming crystals millions of years old) and Laser Tag, hinterland-style.

 The park is also home to the infamous TreeTop Challenge – the highest and longest ropes course in Australia, with 11 flying foxes 11 metres up to test the whole family.

 Food And Wine Lovers

-Stay in one of the Hinterland’s true hidden gems, The Mouse’s House, stolen away in one of 13 chalets right in the middle of the National Park.
-From your retreat you’re a hop, skip and a jump from Mudgeeraba’s food markets or the town of Springbrook and its cute cafes where you can dine al fresco amongst tree-lined streets.
+Stay in one of the Hinterland’s true hidden gems, the Mouses House Rainforest Retreat, stolen away in one of 13 chalets right in the middle of the National Park.
+From your cosy abode, you’re a hop, skip and a jump from Mudgeeraba’s food markets or the town of Springbrook and its cute cafes where you can dine al fresco amongst tree-lined streets.

 You guys are in for a treat!
 There’s food markets in out-of-the-way villages every weekend offering the best local produce.
 You don’t even have to detour far off the motorway to try one of the best ones.